From pre-flight planning to hospitals, Bali belly and transport options, here’s all you need to know when travelling to Bali.

 1. Enjoy Balinese culture with respect

 Bali is a holiday destination renowned for its rich culture – one of the many reasons tourists travel here from around the globe.
 The culture is centred around the Balinese Hindu religion that’s been passed down from generation to generation.
-As tourists, you can witness the unique and beautiful culture through the simple daily rituals like putting an offering (called Canang Sari) on the streets, or even taking part in ceremonies like melukat and visiting temples.
+As tourists, you can witness the unique and beautiful culture through the simple daily rituals like putting an offering (called Canang Sari) on the streets, or even taking part in ceremonies like melukat and visiting Hindu temples in Bali.
 If you do want to temple-hop, keep in mind that temple etiquette is important as it is a place of prayer, with the main rule being to cover up your legs, shoulders and chest, and for men to wear a sash around the waist.
 Don’t worry, you can usually rent a sash and a sarong at the entrance of most temples.

-Top tip: Time your trip so that you can experience the most important days on the Balinese calendar, like Galungan and Kuningan, as well as Bali’s Day of Silence, AKA Nyepi, a unique day when the island goes completely silent.
+Travel tip: Time your trip so that you can experience the most important days on the Balinese calendar, like Galungan and Kuningan, as well as Bali’s Day of Silence, AKA Nyepi, a unique day when the island goes completely silent.
 Want more?
 Check out our complete guide to Balinese culture.

 2. Local communities and lifestyle norms